manankarnik/operating-system/README.md

 # Operating System
-Simplest boot sector written in x86\_64 Assembly.
-Prints a character and hangs.
+Simple boot sector written in x86\_64 Assembly.
+Prints a string and hangs.

 ## Required packages
 - make (For makefile)